Anikasingh31/AI-Powered-Cultural-Music-Preservation-Radio/README.md

 ✅ **Use AI to categorize and recommend** music based on user engagement.
 ✅ **Create an interactive platform** for music discovery and community engagement.

+🏆 Acknowledgments
+This project is part of an initiative to support UN Sustainable Development Goals (SDG 11: Sustainable Cities and Communities) by safeguarding cultural heritage through technology.